ricniew/ITM-TLS1.n-implementation/README.md

 Alternatively, you can execute each function from the command prompt.
 It is more usefull for testing and verification purposes.
 But before starting to modify files or options you must:

 - **Perform a backup of all files and settings you want to modify**.
 Otherwise you cannot go back in case of failures.
-- Execute `. .\init_tlsv1.2.ps1` for Windows or `. ./init_tlsv1.2` for Unix/Linux to initialize TLS version specific variables
+- Execute `. .\init_tlsv1.2.ps1` for Windows or `. ./init_tlsv1.2` for Unix/Linux to initialize TLS version specific variables.
+For another TLS version copy this file and change values as required.

 Open a Linux terminal or Powershell command prompt and execute each function manually to modify the required option or files. <BR>
 Below the recommended sequence (example for TLSv1.2 changes on Linux; but it applies to Windows as well, you only need to adjust the syntax):